Tech Sales Job Descriptions Explained

 Account Development Representative (ADR)

 The Account Development Representative (ADR) at Diffbot is the first line of customer identification and qualification for the Data Solutions team.
-This role helps qualify inbound, and prospect outbound leads for the company’s sales process — ADRs are innately curious about how AI will revolutionize the nature of information processing across all industries in the future.
+This role helps qualify Inbound and prospect outbound leads for the company’s sales process — ADRs are innately curious about how AI will revolutionize the nature of information processing across all industries in the future.
 In addition, they are comfortable speaking the language of all the various stakeholders in a large organization, ranging from the developer to the CEO, to learn how they use data and educate them about how our technology can make their workflows more efficient.

 Core Responsibilities:

-- Lead prospecting targeted outbound accounts for new opportunities; respond to and qualify inbound leads for potential customers
+- Lead prospecting targeted outbound accounts for new opportunities; respond to and qualify inbound leads for potential customers.

 - Meet and exceed set monthly opportunity generation goals